MISP/misp-rfc/misp-core-format/raw.md

 timestamp represents a reference time when the event was created. timestamp is expressed in seconds (decimal) since 1st of January 1970 (Unix timestamp).
 The time zone MUST be UTC.

-timestamp is represented as a JSON string.
+timestamp is represented as a JSON string. timestamp MUST be present.

 #### publish_timestamp

 publish_timestamp represents a reference time when the event was published. published_timestamp is expressed in seconds (decimal) since 1st of January 1970 (Unix timestamp).
 At each publication of an event, publish_timestamp MUST be updated.
 The time zone MUST be UTC.

-publish_timestamp is represented as a JSON string.
+publish_timestamp is represented as a JSON string. publish_timestamp MUST be present.

 #### org_id